 Our employees are able to raise any concerns they may have regarding modern slavery and human trafficking.
 The process for doing so is set out in our Code of Business Conduct and Ethics which is easily accessible through our employee intranet.
-All of our modern slavery policies are supported by a clear statement that any person with concerns about modern slavery or human trafficking, either within SEGRO or within our supply chain, may report their concerns on a confidential basis to our Group HR Director, our Head of Legal, or to our independent whistle-blowing reporting service.
+All of our modern slavery policies are supported by a clear statement that any person with concerns about modern slavery or human trafficking, either within SEGRO's operations or within our supply chain, may report their concerns on a confidential basis to our Group HR Director, our Head of Legal and Company Secretary, or to our independent whistle-blowing reporting service Safecall.